sjsafranek/dev_project_09082021/README.md

 ## Issues

 An important thing to note is that on Windows, within cmd.exe, sometimes it doesn't respond to the first 'CONTROL-C'.

-I also didn't think to guard against 'funky' characters like emojis until further in development.
-Any characters that break a URL, will end up breaking the page.
-This is something that would need to be fixed for a production level environment.
+I am not sure why this is the case.